-- Minimise the length of the batter slope by avoiding steep hillsides. - Ensure that the slope of the batter is shallow enough for vegetation to grow. - Complete batters at the time of road construction, not retrospectively. - Preferably cut and put aside turves during construction of the road and then place these on the batters; or leave a prepared (cultivated) batter surface to assist re-vegetation. - Assist re-vegetation using appropriate techniques (for example the use of heather brash or native grass seed). - Protect the batter from water erosion.
+- Minimise the length of the batter slope by avoiding steep hillsides. - Ensure that the slope of the batter is shallow enough for vegetation to grow. - Complete batters at the time of road construction, not retrospectively.

+- Assist re-vegetation using appropriate techniques (for example the use of heather brash or native grass seed). - Protect the batter from water erosion.